-Assess the effectiveness your cybersecurity program.
+Test your cybersecurity program.
 Identify and understand cybersecurity risks in your environment.
-Further improve your cybersecurity posture.
+Improve your cybersecurity posture.

 Penetration testing consists of ethical hacking exercises that seek to answer these questions and many more.
 At Bound Planet, we provide internal and external penetration testing engagements that support various goals.